- Language: en

 force_str().
 Call it as early as

 possible on any input data that might be either a string or a bytestring, and

 from then on, you can treat the result as always being a string.

 URI and IRI handling¶

 Web frameworks have to deal with URLs (which are a type of IRI).
 One requirement of URLs is that they are encoded using only ASCII characters.
 However, in an international environment, you might need to construct a URL from an IRI – very loosely speaking, a URI that can contain Unicode characters.
-Quoting and converting an IRI to URI can be a little tricky, so Django provides some assistance.
+Use these functions for quoting and converting an IRI to a URI:

-- The function django.utils.encoding.iri_to_uri() implements the conversion from IRI to URI as required by the specification (RFC 3987).
+django.utils.encoding.iri_to_uri()function, which implements the conversion from IRI to URI as required by RFC 3987#section-3.1.

 An example might clarify things here: